 - Spondylosis (arthritis)

-In summary, most spinal conditions improve with non-operative treatment; and giving your body time to heal itself often resolves many ailments.
-For those individuals who fail to improve with non-operative treatment, surgical intervention can substantially improve their condition.
+Most spinal conditions improve with non-operative treatment; giving your body time to heal itself often resolves many ailments.
+For individuals who fail to improve with non-operative treatment, surgical intervention can substantially improve their condition.
 However, the surgeon must choose the right procedure for the right condition on the right patient in order to have an optimal outcome.